cincuranet/blog/tools/fb-net-external-engine.md

 ##### `net$update`

 Allows **hot swapping** of assemblies **from SQL** without restarting the server.
-Calling this procedure with new assembly data in `data` will replace it on the disk and invalidate internal caches.
-It can be called while other _FbNetExternalEngine_ pieces are executing code.
+Calling this procedure with new assembly data in `data` parameter will replace it on the disk and invalidate internal caches.
+It can be safely called while other _FbNetExternalEngine_ pieces are executing code.

 The assembly is not locked on disk, thus you can replace it directly manually as well.
 Then call the procedure with `data` set to `null`.

 #### Performance

-Single dummy procedure call is about 3,25× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,4× slowdown).
-That's about 0,0077 ms per call on my machine.
-The fetch from stored procedure is about 1,25× slower compared to PSQL.
-As the procedure in .NET becomes more complex the perfomance goes in favor of _FbNetExternalEngine_.
+Dummy procedure call is about 2,89× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,4× slowdown).
+That's about 6,5 μs per call on my machine.
+The fetch from stored procedure's result set is about 1,18× slower compared to PSQL.

+Dummy function call is about 2,63× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,2× slowdown).
+That's about 2,6 μs per call on my machine.

+Concurrent execution adds about 4% per extra thread.

+As the procedure or function in .NET becomes more complex the perfomance goes in favor of _FbNetExternalEngine_.

 #### Next steps

 These ideas, in no particular order, is what I (or people/companies supporting the plugin) have in mind for the future.

-* Add support for functions.
-	* Why: Because functions are useful.
 * Create support for executing SQL commands inside C# code in the same context (same transaction) as the currently running code.
 	* Why: Because it's possible and in some situations it's needed.
 * Explore posibilities of using .NET Core.